decorative

 Kids around the world struggle with too little water.
 Check out this amazing gadget – the Q-Drum.

-And here we are using it up in unforgivable ways – myself included.
+And here we are using water up in unforgivable ways – myself included.
 Water pours from our spouts while other people are thirsting.
 This thought needles me constantly.

 Our toilets are responsible for 31% of our household water use.
 If you have an older toilet and allowing “yellow to mellow” grosses you out, fill a soda bottle with sand or rocks or water and drop it in your reservoir tank.
 It’s not like I’m asking you to go for this: